Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Introduction

 However, almost all existing work assumes the knowledge of the system model when designing the control policy.
-In this paper, we remove this assumption and study the problem of adaptive controller design for Linear Quadratic Regulator (LQR) under a partially nested information constraint.
+In this paper, we study controller design for decentralized Linear Quadratic Regulator (LQR) when the system model is unknown.
 In this problem, the controller needs to be designed in an online manner utilizing data samples that become available from a single system trajectory.
-We propose a model-based learning algorithm which regulates the system while learning the system matrices (e.g., \cite{dean2018regret,tu2019gap,cassel2020logarithmic}).
-As is standard in online learning, we measure the performance of the our controller design algorithm using the notion of regret (e.g., \cite{bubeck2011introduction}), which compares the cost incurred by the controller designed using an online algorithm to that incurred by the optimal decentralized controller.
-Perhaps surprisingly, despite the existence of the information constraint, our regret bound matches with the one provided in \cite{abbasi2011regret,cohen2019learning} for centralized LQR, which has also been shown to be the best regret guarantee that can be achieved by any online learning algorithms (up to logarithmic factors in the time horizon $T$) \cite{simchowitz2020naive,cassel2021online,ziemann2022regret}.
+We propose a model-based learning algorithm that regulates the system while learning the system matrices (e.g., \cite{dean2018regret,tu2019gap,cassel2020logarithmic}).
+As is standard in online learning, we measure the performance of our controller design algorithm using the notion of regret (e.g., \cite{bubeck2011introduction}), which compares the cost incurred by the controller designed using an online algorithm to that incurred by the optimal decentralized controller.
+Perhaps surprisingly, despite the existence of the information constraint, our regret bound matches with the one provided in \cite{abbasi2011regret,cohen2019learning} for centralized LQR, which has also been shown to be the best regret guarantee that can be achieved by any online learning algorithms (up to logarithmic factors in the time horizon $T$ and other problem constants) \cite{simchowitz2020naive,cassel2021online,ziemann2022regret}.